berryma4/metadata-forms-gui-archive/docs/documentation/actions_roadmap.md

 * YML Parser

-  * Fix Array level parsing error:  In the example below the ^ on the front of the array elements at widget.valid_pat.pattern seems to be stripping of the first character of the string which makes the RE pattern invalid.
+  * Fix Array level parsing error:  In the example below the ^ on the front of the array elements at widget.valid_pat.pattern seems to be stripping of the first characters of the string which makes the RE pattern invalid.
 See:  [../../data/forms/examples/field-validator-regex-multiple.txt](../../data/forms/examples/field-validator-regex-multiple.txt)

   ```
   -widget: